bcblevins/VetRA-API/documentation/functional-requirements.md

+# Functional Requirements

-As an authenticated user I should be able to view:
+### As an authenticated user I should be able to view:

  - all users
  - one user